Diffusion Noise Feature: Accurate and Fast Generated Image Detection: Experiments

-In this section, we selected the best-performing CNNDetection~\cite{wang2020cnn} after retraining and the overall best-performing DIRE~\cite{wang2023dire} to conduct a generalization evaluation experiment with our DNF.
-In this experiment, each method will be retrained on three training splits of DiffusionForensics~\cite{wang2023dire} and CNNSpot~\cite{wang2020cnn}, totaling four training sets, and tested on the corresponding five testsets to assess the methods' cross-dataset and cross-generator generalization capabilities.
-The evaluation results can be found in \cref{tab:2}, \cref{tab:3} and \cref{tab:4}.
+In generalization capability evaluation, we selected the best-performing CNNDetection~\cite{wang2020cnn} after retraining and the overall best-performing DIRE~\cite{wang2023dire} to conduct a generalization evaluation experiment with our DNF.
+In this experiment, each method will be retrained on three training splits of DiffusionForensics~\cite{wang2023dire} and CNNSpot~\cite{wang2020cnn} and tested on five test set from DiffusionForensics, CNNSpot and GenImage~\cite{zhu2024genimage} to assess the methods' cross-dataset and cross-generator generalization capabilities.
+The evaluation results across multiple datasets can be found in the Table~\ref{tab:gen_all}.
+To address overlapping generator categories (\eg, Midjourney, ADM, VQDM, BigGAN) between GenImage and other datasets, we systematically consolidate redundant results into non-GenImage benchmark splits for streamlined presentation.